Linuxfabrik/monitoring-plugins/check-plugins/mailq/README.rst

     Checks the mail queue.

     options:
       -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-      -c CRIT, --critical CRIT
-                            Set the critical threshold for mails in the queue.
+      -c, --critical CRIT  Set the critical threshold for mails in the queue.
                            Default: 250
       --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
-      -w WARN, --warning WARN
-                            Set the warning threshold for mails in the queue.
+      -w, --warning WARN   Set the warning threshold for mails in the queue.
                            Default: 2

 Usage Examples